carpentries/docs.carpentries.org/source/resources/general/glossary.md

     events organised by Subcommunity Coordinators to bring together members of a Carpentries’ subcommunity for knowledge exchange, collaboration, and networking; frequency, size and scope are determined by community members; refer to {term}`CarpentryConnect Planning Kit<CarpentryConnect Planning Kit>`.

 [CarpentryConnect Planning Kit](https://carpentryconnect.org/)
-    resource designed to guide community members as they organise CarpentryConnect events, whether online or in-person; resource includes checklists to work with, recommendations for best practices, and resources on event planning for further reading.
+    resource designed to guide community members as they organise CarpentryConnect events, whether online or in-person; resource includes checklists, recommendations for best practices, and resources on event planning for further reading.

 [Carpentries Handbook](https://docs.carpentries.org/index.html)
     collection of information on Carpentries policies and procedures, including how to lead a workshop, how to develop and maintain lessons, how to participate in a training event, how to get involved in our global community, and information about Carpentries communication channels.